damanimehul/damanimehul.github.io/_pages/about.md

 Hello!
 I am a second year Ph.D. student at MIT, where I am part of the [Algorithmic Alignment Lab][dylan], advised by Dylan Hadfield-Menell.

-My high level research goal is to develop reinforcement learning (RL) systems that are aligned with human values and goals.
+My high level research goal is to develop generally capable reinforcement learning (RL) systems that are aligned with human values and goals.
 I am particularly interested in studying cooperation in multi-agent systems, which encompasses both pure agent teams as well as human-AI teams.
+Recently, I have also become interested in methods that harness the common-sense knowledge of LLM’s to guide RL agents.
 Finally, I am also excited by the prospect of applying RL to solve real-world problems such as warehouse automation and traffic signal control.